Menu

 BBR v3 preview release is available here

 Our testing shows that BBR can help a lot on certain links.
 10X performance improvements are common on some paths.
 BBR also works much better than CUBIC on network paths where packet loss is due to small switch buffers.
+Our testing also shows that for parallel stream tool, BBR works much better with paced streams, so that the streams to not step on each other.

 Those interested in BBRv3 should do extensive testing in their environment, and follow the discussion on the BBR discussion group list before deploying it on production systems.
 Please give it a try and let us know your results.